-Guided Pathways at South Seattle College is a collective effort to culturally and systematically change the way our students interact and engage with the College.
-From prior to enrollment through completion, we are pursuing a strategic integration of our systems, services and instruction that will ultimately remove barriers and confusion, while promoting an increase in retention, completion and the closing of achievement gaps among our students.
-Students' experiences will be heightened with tools, resources and supports that are clear, structured and defined that increase their success, development and achievement.
-Our students will know why they are here...how we support...and how to succeed.
+Guided Pathways at South Seattle College is a systemic effort to culturally and systematically change the way our students interact and engage with the College.
+From prior to enrollment through completion, we are pursuing a strategic integration of our systems, services, and instruction that will ultimately remove barriers and confusion, while promoting an increase in retention, completion, and the closing of achievement gaps among our students.
+Students' experiences will be heightened with tools, resources, and supports that are clear, structured, and defined that increase their success, development, and achievement.
+Our students will know why they are here, how we support them, and how to succeed.

 Our Commitment to Equity